ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 ## Package dynamodb-lambda-function jar

-- In a terminal, make sure you inside `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder:
+- In a terminal, make sure you inside the `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder:

 - Run the following script:
   ```